 Do you recommend websites like Credit Karma or Credit Sesame?

 Your credit report from AnnualCreditReport.com will not include your credit score.
-Services like Credit Karma and Credit Sesame are a great way to track changes to your credit score for free.
+Services such as Credit Karma and Credit Sesame are a great way to track changes to your credit score for free.
 Many credit card companies also offer to include your credit score on your statement each month.

 *A word of caution: It’s easy to get caught up and stressed out about fluctuations in your credit score.
 Instead, focus on what you can control – your behavior.
 Keeping an eye on your score will help you learn how your financial habits are affecting your credit, and help reinforce good habits that benefit your credit over time.